Name | Lake Mead |

 Major Tributaries | Colorado River |

-Fishing and Boating are very popular on Lake Mead, with Striped Bass being the most popular species.
-Other popular fish include rainbow trout, catfish, panfish, largemouth bass, striped bass, smallmouth bass, and black crappie.
+Fishing and Boating are very popular on Lake Mead, with the tasty striped bass being the most popular species.
+Other popular fish include rainbow trout, catfish, panfish, largemouth bass, smallmouth bass, and black crappie.

 Lake Mead Fishing Tips

-Below are my recommendations and tips for fishing Lake Mead:
+Below are a few starting locations and recommendations for fishing Lake Mead by species:

 Fish Species | Bait & Method | Location |